n-niewiadowska/n-niewiadowska/README.md

 ## Hello there!
 I'm Natalia 👋

 I'm a second-year student of Computer Science at the University of Gdańsk.
-My primary interests are front-end development and building web applications.
+My primary interest is web development.

 During my free time I enjoy drawing, drinking coffee and petting cats :smile_cat: